-Dahlhaus is one of the few European musical scholars whose major works have almost all been translated into English, On the occasion of the publication in English translation of what may well be his most important book, his history of nineteenth-century music, it is appropriate to reflect on the relationship between Dahlhaus’s and American musical studies, and to suggest some of the strengths and limitations of his work.
+Dahlhaus is one of the few European musical scholars whose major works have almost all been translated into English,2 and there is every reason to expect that the most significant books of his final years will soon join the list.3 On the occasion of the publication in English translation of what may well be his most important book, his history of nineteenth-century music, it is appropriate to reflect on the relationship between Dahlhaus’s and American musical studies, and to suggest some of the strengths and limitations of his work.

 I had the good fortune to attend Dahlhaus’s 1968 Princeton seminars on music theory between 1500 and 1700.
 One phrase in my notes stands out:

 Problem: reconstruct questions and issues to which text is an answer.